Runaway Train (film): Shooting

-Richard (Rick) Holley was killed prior to start of principal photography when the helicopter he was piloting hit power lines while scouting for shoot locations in Alaska.
+Richard (Rick) Holley was killed prior to the start of principal photography when the helicopter he was piloting hit power lines while scouting for shoot locations in Alaska.
 The film is dedicated to him during the closing credits.

 Music

 USSR Academic Russian Chorus is credited for Antonio Vivaldi's "Gloria".
 The film was scored by composer Trevor Jones.

 Release

 Box office

 Runaway Train had its premiere in New York City on November 15, 1985, followed by its limited release in 965 theatres on December 6, 1985.
 It made $2,601,480 on that weekend.
-It was released nationwide on January 17, 1986 and was well received by critics, but failed to find an audience.
-It opened in 8th place its premiere weekend, and failed to make back its production cost.
+It was released nationwide on January 17, 1986, and was well received by critics, but failed to find an audience.
+It opened in 8th place on its premiere weekend and failed to make back its production cost.
 The film also had a premiere in Anaconda, Montana at the Washoe Theater on March 20, 1986.
-Invitations for the premiere were sent to people from the department of Commerce, Rarus Railroad and Cannon Films personnel, as well as Jon Voight, Eric Roberts and Rebecca De Mornay.
+Invitations for the premiere were sent to people from the Department of Commerce, Rarus Railroad, and Cannon Films personnel, as well as Jon Voight, Eric Roberts, and Rebecca De Mornay.
 However, none of the actors could attend.
 The film made $7,936,012 worldwide.